 3. Control Carbohydrate Intake

 By keeping track of the amount and the kind of carbohydrates you are eating will help you figure out which ones are good for you.
 Choose high-fibre carbs, preferably with a low glycemic index to manage diabetes optimally.

 4. Control the Other Parameters

 High cholesterol, blood pressure, and triglyceride levels are bad for your body.
 With diabetes, the body’s immunity decreases.
 Also, the rest of the organs are pressurized to deal with elevated blood glucose levels.
 Keeping these parameters in check helps the body to deal with diabetes better and protects the heart and the kidneys from damage.

 Exercising not only keeps your blood sugar levels under control but also keeps your weight in check.
 It reduces stress, detoxifies the body and brings down cholesterol levels.
-Walking, dancing, yoga, swimming are all great alternatives to burn the calories.
+Walking, dancing, yoga, swimming are all great alternatives to burn calories.
 If you haven’t been very active, start slow and build up your workouts.
 Read more health benefits of exercise.

 Those who do not sleep well at night end up eating more and putting on more weight.
-Sleep on time and for enough number of hours to provide ample rest to your body.
+Sleep on time and for enough hours to provide ample rest to your body.
 Those who sleep better show more stable blood sugar levels.
 Also, sleep helps the body repair itself.
 If you are having trouble sleeping, follow a sleep routine that could include meditation, listening to soothing music, or reading.

 After genetics, stress is one of the leading causes of diabetes.
 Too much stress elevates the blood sugar levels, makes you eat more, sleep less and causes havoc with your daily life.
 Learn to meditate or find ways to not stress yourself out.
 Read more different types of relaxation techniques that help you de-stress.